Nancy K. Berlage

 Public History and American Political Culture

-During the intervening years prior to her joining the History Faculty of Texas State University in the Fall of 2012, she held a variety of positions in Public History.
-These included: Senior Historian at a private historical consulting firm, where among other tasks she performed research for law firms in support of major litigation and research and editing for federal government clients; Staff Editor and Project Manager for a government contracting firm providing editorial, managerial, and historical research services to the U.S. Army Center of Military History; Consultant, Editor, and Co-Writer for History of the National Eye Institute, 1968-2000, under a government contract won by her own private consulting firm with the National Institutes of Health; and Chief Editor and Senior Historian in the Historical Office of the Office of the Secretary of Defense, where she performed tasks such as advising the U.S. Congress on commemorative legislation, fact checking speeches for the President of the United States, co-authoring the official history on the 9/11 attack on the Pentagon, and coordinating historical research for the Secretary’s Task Force which made recommendations to the President on the possible repeal of the “Don’t Ask – Don’t Tell” policy.
+Prior to joining Texas State University, Dr. Berlage practiced as a public historian for over ten years, including as a Senior Historian at a historical consulting firm, where she conducted research for law firms in support of major litigation and research and editing for federal government clients; Staff Editor and Project Manager for a government contracting firm providing editorial, managerial, and historical research services to the U.S. Army Center of Military History; Editor and Co-Author of History of the National Eye Institute, 1968-2000, under a government contract won by her own consulting firm with the National Institutes of Health; and Chief Editor and Senior Historian in the Historical Office of the Office of the Secretary of Defense, where she performed tasks such as advising the U.S. Congress on commemorative legislation, co-authoring the official history of the 9/11 attack on the Pentagon, and coordinating historical research for the Secretary’s Task Force, which made recommendations to President Obama on the possible repeal of the “Don’t Ask – Don’t Tell” policy.
+This latter work was mentioned positively on the “Rachel Maddow Show.”